diffix/moers-hackday/README.md

 **Diffix for PostgreSQL** offers substantially more query options than **Diffix for Desktop**.
 If you know SQL, or would like to learn SQL, then this is the better choice.

 **Diffix for PostgreSQL** allows only a limited subset of SQL, and has some other idiosyncrasies as well.
-To learn how to use SQL with Diffix, we recommend [this training app](https://training.open-diffix.org/).
+Details can be found in our [Analyst Guide](https://github.com/diffix/pg_diffix/blob/master/docs/analyst_guide.md).
+Alternatively, we provide a [training app](https://training.open-diffix.org/) that takes you through step-by-step examples using live queries.
 It takes about 5 minutes to complete for basic queries, and around 30 minutes for the whole course.
 (It also serves as a good reference for query templates.)

-We offer several options for Hackday:
+We offer several options to analyze data with SQL for Hackday:

 ### Data visualization using Metabase